 Adding protein to the diet is essential to build calcium and encourage healthy nails.
 It can be found in various types of oily fish, cold-pressed oils, red meat, chicken breast, nuts and sunflower seeds.

-Supplements are often beneficial, if you are vegetarian calcium supplements are recommended as well as biotin (B-complex) and vitamins C and E. One of our favorite forms of Biotin comes from Vitol's Hair-Nails-Skin Tabs.
+Supplements are often beneficial; if you're vegetarian, calcium supplements are recommended as well as biotin (B-complex) and vitamins C and E. One of our favorite forms of Biotin comes from Vitol's Hair-Nails-Skin Tabs.
 Smoking (which can deplete zinc in the body), excessive alcohol intake, stress, or a sedentary lifestyle can all contribute to the poor uptake of protein and other essential nutrients even when they are present in good quantities in the diet.

 Hydration of the body is also an extremely important part of nail health.
 If you are dehydrated inside it will be reflected on the lack luster of your hair as well as your brittle and ridged nails.
 Coconut water is a good source of internal hydratration.
 One of our favorite's is Pure Vita Coconut Water, because it's 100% coconut water, housed in an environmentally friendly tetra pack.